parsiya/eslinter/docs/configuration.md

 you have set.

 ### Saving and Loading Configuration Files
 To create a sample config file, use the `Create Configuration` button.
-The top 5 elements (the paths) must be populated.
+The top six elements (the paths) must be populated.

 To load a config file, use the `Load Config` button. `Save Config` saves the current configuration to a file.